-Cost of idle Exubera manufacturing capacity includes amounts payable to Pfizer and Tech Group under our interim manufacturing capacity maintenance agreements, and severance, employee benefits and outplacement costs for our Exubera commercial manufacturing employees terminated as part of the February 2008 workforce reduction.
+Cost of idle Exubera manufacturing capacity includes amounts payable to Pfizer and Tech Group under our interim manufacturing capacity maintenance agreements, and severance, employee benefits, and outplacement costs for our Exubera commercial manufacturing employees terminated as part of the February 2008 workforce reduction.
 Cost of idle Exubera manufacturing capacity also includes an allocation of manufacturing costs shared between commercial operations and research and development.
 Shared costs include employee compensation and benefits, rent, and utilities.

 Since our April 9, 2008 announcement that all negotiations with potential partners for Exubera and NGI had terminated, we terminated employees dedicated exclusively to Exubera and NGI and terminated our interim Exubera manufacturing capacity maintenance agreements.
-In April 2008, we will record expense of \$1.6 million for the final month of maintenance provided under these agreements.
+In April 2008, we recorded an expense of \$1.5 million for the final month of maintenance provided under these agreements.
+We do not expect to incur any additional Exubera manufacturing capacity costs.